coleifer/peewee/docs/peewee/cookbook.rst

     # Now that Tweet is defined, we can initialize the proxy object.
     TweetProxy.initialize(Tweet)

 After initializing the proxy the foreign key fields are now correctly set up.
 There is one more quirk to watch out for, though.
 When you call :py:class:`~Model.create_table` we will again encounter the same issue.
-For this reason peewee will not automatically create a foreign key constraint for any "deferred" foreign keys.
+For this reason peewee will not automatically create a foreign key constraint for any *deferred* foreign keys.

 Here is how to create the tables: